Krishnapro/Krishnapro/README.md

 ## About Me 🚀

-- 👩‍💻  I am a Software Engineer with 1.5 year of experience specializing in Backend development/Data Engineering.
-My expertise lies in Java, Spring Framework, Maven, Scala, Databases, RestAPI, WebSocket, Mircroservices and mircroprocessors technologies.
-I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as a Software Engineer.
+- 👩‍💻  I am a Software Engineer with 2 year of experience specializing in Backend development and Data Engineering.
+I have handson experinece in creating RestAPI, WebSocket, Mircroservices and mircroprocessors.
+I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as a Software Engineer in Data Engineerng team.

-- 💻 I am passionate about FullStack development, Open Source, DevOps and I enjoy learning new things.

 <!--